 Steve Young has been director of Campus Recreation at Temple University since August of1990.
 He is responsible for the development and administration of a comprehensive recreational sports program on the large and diverse, urban campus.
-The department of Campus Recreation operates and manages five main recreational facilities (IBC Student Recreation Center, Student Pavilion, Temple University Fitness (TUF), TASB Fitness, and the multiple recreational areas in the newly renovated Pearson-McGonigle Complex) and coordinates eight large programming components including intramurals, sport clubs, informal recreation and group fitness, special events, adapted recreation, aquatics and student staff development.
+The department of Campus Recreation operates and manages seven main recreational facilities (IBC Student Recreation Center, Temple University Fitness (TUF), TASB Fitness, and the multiple recreational areas in the newly renovated Pearson-McGonigle Complex) and coordinates eight large programming components including intramurals, sport clubs, informal recreation and group fitness, special events, adapted recreation, aquatics and student staff development.

 Prior to 1990, Steve served as Associate Director (1987-1990), Assistant Director (1985-1987) and Graduate Assistant (1984-1985) of Campus Recreation at Temple.
 A 1981 graduate of West Chester University (BS, Health and Physical Education, concentration Outdoor Pursuits Education), Steve received his master’s degree at Temple in 1985 (M.Ed, Recreation Administration).

 Before coming to North Broad Street, Steve worked as a wilderness instructor and course director for Outward Bound style wilderness programs servicing adjudicated youth.
 His undergraduate internship took him to Hattiesburg, Mississippi where at the University of Southern Mississippi he initiated their Outdoor Adventure Program within the division of recreational sports.